Air Diffusion of Essential Oils: Cats & Dogs:

-If there was an alarming concern over the use of natural oils being used for instance by a commercial detergent company, by law the company would have to post a disclaimer statement on their label indicating not to allow a pet to lie on a blanket or article of clothing that was washed with their their product.
+Consider this: There are many commercial detergent soap companies that are now adding essential oils to their products, If there was an alarming concern then by law the company would have to post a disclaimer statement on their label indicating not to allow a pet to lie on a blanket or article of clothing that was washed with their their product.

 Sharing Truths - Not Nonsense.

 Sandra Topper, has been a Certified Aromatherapist in Canada since 1993 and is registered with the National Association for Holistic Aromatherapy as a Clinical Aromatherapist & Aromachologist.

 †These statements have not been evaluated by the Food and Drug Administration or by Health Canada.
 This information and/or these statements are not intended to diagnose, treat, cure, or prevent any disease and should not be relied upon when making important medical decisions.